The Small Business Guide To Preventing Chargebacks (& How To Fight Chargebacks When They Happen)

 - Never estimate transaction amounts.
 This problem is more likely with tip inclusion in restaurants and other industries where tipping is customary.

-- To avoid duplicate transactions, make sure they are only entered once and then completely voided if they are incorrect before reprocessing.
+- To avoid duplicate transactions, ensure they are only entered once and then completely voided if they are incorrect before reprocessing.

 - When submitting sales receipts to your bank, ensure that only one copy is submitted.
 Also, don’t send a copy to two different banks.
 Multiple copies of sales receipts can result in duplicate billing and (obviously) a chargeback.